karolcholewa/blog/_pages/about.md

 permalink: /about/
 ---

-My name is Karol (Carlito) and I work in a technology team supporting internal business partners that is: Digital Marketing Teams, Creative and Communications Teams, and Customer Service Teams in the Europe and Africa region.
+Hello! 👋 My name is Karol (Carlito) and this is my weblog where I put down anything worth reusing but not necessarily remembering by heart.
+I work in a technology team supporting internal business partners that is: Digital Marketing Teams, Creative and Communications Teams, and Customer Service Teams in the Europe and Africa region.
 Around 2018 *I was picked by the email marketing profession* to build and automate emails using Salesforce Marketing Cloud platform.
 This is how I became a [Trailblazer](https://trailblazer.me/id/kcholewa), proficient in email marketing and **Salesforce Marketing Cloud**.

 ## Purpose

-I can't memorize it all, therefore I take notes.
 The posts on this blog are my notes written in a plain, simplified English similar to the language found in technical documentation.
-I document anything that's useful at work that is: **HTML email hacks, MSExcel formulas, SQL queries, JavaScript snippets**  plus some loose ideas about the web and career.
-All the practical examples have been tested and used by myself with a satisfactory result.
-After a while some of these notes may need a revision which I don't guarantee.
+I document **HTML email hacks, MSExcel formulas, SQL queries, JavaScript snippets**  plus some loose ideas about the web and career.
+Posts have a publishing date and snippets or recipies presented within were successfuly used near those dates.
+As the time passes tools and applications do change therefore some of these notes may need a revision which I don't guarantee.

 ## Copyrights